On this page:

 What happens next?

-Assessors' applications will not be finalised until all Stage 5 documents are submitted and reviewed.
-Once this has occurred, the Assessor Agreement will be signed and you will be given your assessor number.
+- Once this has occurred, the Assessor Agreement will be co-signed by the Department and you will be given your assessor number.

 Do you have any questions?